kailash-manasarovar/statement/docs/timeline/2026/april.md

 ### Olly on the plane

-- On the flight over from Lourdes, I see Olly from the iboga retreats in Montpelier, friend of [Sean Hamman](../2001-to-2010/2005.md#sean-hamman) and clearly implicated in the sedated-rape conspiracy.
+- On the flight over from Lourdes, I see Olly from the iboga retreats in Montpelier around 2005/6, friend of [Sean Hamman](../2001-to-2010/2005.md#sean-hamman) and thus implicated in the sedated-rape conspiracy.
+- He saw me too, and tried to hide.
 - I have to wonder if I was sedated and raped on those courses too.
-They were full of extremely aggressive men.
+They were full of heaps of extremely aggressive men and a sprinkling of disingenuous women.
 - Bizarrely, like Richard from the same era who [I see in September 2025 at Newgrange with Steve](../2025/september.md#richard-at-newgrange), he's putting on a ridiculous Irish accent.
 - I'm amazed.
+- And also just like Richard, there's a whole contrived back story him and the man walking beside him are going through.
-- Is it another attempt at convincing me that someone is interested in stopping the mass sedation of women and children, but they're not really or they might have been nice to me, they have other things in mind?
+- Is it another attempt at convincing me that someone is interested in stopping the mass sedation and sexual assault of women and children for porn?

 ### They're playing Ray of Light while I wait for the taxi

-- Yup.
+- I'm waiting for the taxi at a cafe I've been told to wait at by Booking.
+- They're playing Madonna's Ray of Light as I stand there; bonafide #GreatRay.
+- The taxi driver calls to tell me where to go to meet him, and it's not here.
+- The mousses are flirting with me, buttering me up.

 ### Beckett Locke

+- An extraordinary place.
-- Hotel-cum-CIA training centre and egg-extraction lab for two weeks.
+- My take is hotel-cum-CIA training centre and egg-extraction lab.
+- Correct me if I'm wrong.
+- I have a very dark room on the inside with a small window.
+- I'm making fists while I sleep and creating a callous in my left palm.
+- I wake up in the middle of the night with a noise that sounds like people carrying a bag of ice down the corridor.

 #### The abomination of desolation

-- All unconsented-to activities undertaken on a person while they're sedated.
+- We could expand the definition to all and any unconsented-to activity undertaken on a person while they're sedated.
-- Massive attack on the Golden Rule.
+- A massive disregard of the Golden Rule.

 ### I see Auggie Augustus